-Students are expected to arrive by 8.15am each day.
+Students must be seated and ready in their collective learning spaces by 8:15am.
+We recommend that students arrive for 8:05am to allow them time to go their locker and avoid being late.
 Our advisors check uniform and equipment daily to ensure they have everything they need to have a successful day.
 Although we appreciate contact from families who know their child is going to be late, this does not excuse the lateness or mean a correction will not be issued.

 We will insist on punctuality to school and to each and every lesson.
-Every child should be ready in collective learning, with all of the equipment they will need, by 8.00am each day.
+Every child should be ready in collective learning, with all of the equipment they will need.
 A child will be considered late if they do not arrive within three minutes to the start of each lesson.
 Please support this by keeping to bed-time routines and preparation time in the morning before school.
 Students are encouraged to stay after school to complete homework in the library.
-The library will remain open until 4.25pm (4.00pm on Fridays).
+The library will remain open until 4.25pm (4.00pm on Mondays and Fridays).